d-bl/MAE-gf/docs/about-us.md

 * [Write us](#write-us)

 ## M.A.E.
 Tempels
-{% include picts-centr.html alt="fish pair dia" src="https://maetempels.github.io/MAE-gf/photos/IMG_0997c.jpg" %}
+{% include picts-centr.html alt="tulip Mondrian style" src="https://maetempels.github.io/MAE-gf/photos/IMG_0997c.jpg" %}

 Living in the Netherlands.

+I do not remember when I learned knitting etcetera, must have been at age 6 or something.
+I do remember knitting a doll at primary school, when I was about age 10.
+Also, I remember being very dissapointed when I was not chosen for attending a weaving-class.
+At the end of secondary school I had crocheted a garderobe for a little doll, sewed "aliens" (funny shaped puppets) and made lots of embroidery works.
+Most of those works are lost somewhere, allas.
+I did learn weaving, though.
 I started making lace about 1980.
 Worked my way through "Slag voor slag" by Zus Boelaars.
 Some years later I took lessons, still working traditional.
 My lace-making got a tremendous boost when I joined lacegroup De Waaier.
 I started taking classes in different styles including modern lace.
 Inspired by "Hollandsche kant" I started to experiment with the rose-ground, using onorthodox stitches like "cross only" or "do nothing".
 Also, I joined the units of the rose ground with plaits.
-These works were published in the "Kantbrief", the magazine from the dutch lace-society LOKK.
+These works were published in the "Kantbrief", the magazine from the dutch lace-society LOKK, and in "bulletin OIDFA".

 I studied Mathematics at Technical University Eindhoven and work as database-designer.

-### Jo Pol
+## Jo Pol

 Living in the Netherlands.